How Do You Qualify For Medicare In California?

 Medicare Part A covers hospital stays, skilled nursing facility care, hospice care, and some home health care services.
 Medicare Part B covers doctor visits, outpatient care, preventive services, and medical equipment.
 If you want to enroll in Medicare Part B, you will have to pay a monthly premium, which is based on your income.

-Read More: Is Medicare Government Insurance?
+Read More: How Can I Get Medicare Insurance?

 Disability-Based Eligibility for Medicare